-Unit 10 employees who regularly work shifts shall receive a night shift differential as set forth below:
+Effective the first day of the pay period following ratification, Unit 10 employees who regularly work shifts shall receive a night shift differential as set forth below:

-- A. Employees shall qualify for the first night shift pay differential of 40 cents per hour where four (4) or more hours of the regularly scheduled work shift fall between 6:00 p.m. and 12:00 midnight. - B. Employees shall qualify for the second night shift pay differential of 50 cents per hour where four (4) or more hours of the regularly scheduled work shift fall between 12:00 midnight and 6:00 a.m. - C. A "regularly scheduled work shift" is regularly assigned work hours established by the department director or designee.
+- A. Employees shall qualify for the first night shift pay differential of one dollar and fifty cents (1.50) per hour where four (4) or more hours of the regularly scheduled work shift fall between 6:00 p.m. and 12:00 midnight. - B. Employees shall qualify for the second night shift pay differential of one dollar and fifty cents (1.50) per hour where four (4) or more hours of the regularly scheduled work shift fall between 12:00 midnight and 6:00 a.m. - C. A "regularly scheduled work shift" is regularly assigned work hours established by the department director or designee.